cutbox/CutBox/README.md

 [![Sponsor](https://img.shields.io/badge/Sponsor-%E2%9D%A4-pink.svg)](https://github.com/sponsors/cutbox)

 CutBox is a clipboard manager for MacOS, designed for developers.
 Search using fuzzy matching or regular expressios.
 Multiple clipboard items can be posted at once.
+You can also filter to a time limit, e.g. "10 min" will show items copied in the last 10 min, you can text search on just those items.

 - - -